madeslowly/slow-steps/README.md

 |  |
 |  ├─ JS/                         # All our JavaScript
 |  |
 |  ├─ vendor/                     # Third party CSS and JS code, never edit these, bad things WILL happen!
-If we need to overwrite something we add our own CSS or JS to do so.
+If we need to overwrite something we have to add our own CSS or JS to do so.
 ```
 ---